User Generated Content

 This strategy not only grabs the attention of your subscribers in their inboxes but also gets more eyes on your social accounts.
 That's why email UGC is one of the best ways for brands to repurpose influencer marketing assets.

-Feature UGC on Your Product Pages
+Feature UGC and Influencer Content on Your Product Pages

 Product pages are a priority place to showcase your UGC.